Maharishi School students’ success in poetry competitions

 Foyle Young Poet of the Year Awards 2004-2010 Several students highly commended every year, and a former Maharishi School student winner in 2007.

 Times Educational Supplement Young Poet Twenty-four Maharishi School students had poems published in this weekly column in the TES.
 Poems chosen and commented upon by a guest poet.
-Four students had their poems published in The TES Book of Young Poets.
+Three Maharishi School students had their poems featured also in The TES Book of Young Poets.

 WH Smith Young Writers Competition 1996 Maharishi School received a commendation awarded to schools, ‘whose overall standard of entry is good, regardless of individual achievement.’
 The judges, ‘admired the highly individual writing of Maharishi School pupils and the surprising and oblique approaches they took to it.
 Overall they found the work atmospheric and interesting.’
 Eleven Maharishi School students won certificates of commendation.
 Over 30,000 individual entries from 1,300 schools.

-WH Smith Young Writers Competition 1997 Three Maharishi School students were among the winners, one was a runner-up and five received commendations.
+WH Smith Young Writers Competition 1997 Three Maharishi School students among the winners, one runner-up and five commendations.
 Winners received prizes of £60 and the school was given £250 worth of books for each winner at the prize-giving in London.
-All winners and runners up were published in the Inky Foot anthology.
+All winners and runners up published in the Inky Foot anthology.

 WH Smith Young Writers Competition 1998 Two Maharishi School winners and one runner-up published in the anthology, thirteen commendations.

 Roald Dahl Foundation Poetry Competition 1996 Maharishi School won the ‘Wondercrump Award’ for the ‘variety and originality’ of students’ poems.
-Four students were published in the anthology.
+Four students published in the anthology.
 At the award ceremony in London, the school were presented with a limited edition of Roald Dahl stories.
 Over 15,000 entries.

 Heinemann ‘Get Published’ Competition 1997 To write a children’s book.
 One winner from Maharishi School, whose book was published by Heinemann.
 Three Maharishi School students were runners-up.

 Young Poets on the Underground competition 2000 One Maharishi School student a winner in this competition.
 The poem was made into a poster and appeared on the London underground.
 It was subsequently published in the Poems on the Underground anthology and made into an animated film for Channel 4.